 Not pursue a single issue or personal agenda at the expense of other HWK priorities

-Ensure that when representing HWK at a meeting or event or in any other way, they are speaking on behalf of the HWK and not themselves
+Ensure that when authorised by the HWK Chief Officer or the Board of Trustees to represent HWK at a meeting or event or in any other way, they are speaking on behalf of the HWK and not themselves

-Report back when attending anything on HWK behalf, preferably in a written report to ensure there is a record
+Report back when attending anything on HWK behalf, preferably in a written report to ensure there is a record.

 What will happen if the Code of Conduct is not followed?

-Breaches of this Code of Conduct by participants will be handled by the Manager of HWK.
-The following sanctions are available to the Manager:
+Breaches of this Code of Conduct by participants will be handled by the Chief Officer of HWK.
+The following sanctions are available to the Chief Officer:

 Informal warning